 After you’ve designed your online course (or perhaps you’ve inherited a course that’s already been designed and even developed in myCourses), what comes next?
 The answer, of course, is teaching your online course.

-Online teaching is uniquely about exerting social and cognitive “presence” via the available online communication tools, such as announcements, discussions, and e-mail in myCourses, or synchronous meetings in Adobe Connect.
+Online teaching is uniquely about exerting social and cognitive “presence” via the available online communication tools, such as announcements, discussions, and e-mail in myCourses, or synchronous meetings in Zoom.

 Support Social and Cognitive Presence

 In your facilitation of online interactions, for example, you can convey social presence by: